 Yair Bannett, Class of 2019

-MD: Hadassah School of Medicine, Hebrew University in Jerusalem, Isreal
+MD: Hadassah School of Medicine, Hebrew University in Jerusalem, Israel

-Residency Program: Assaf Harofeh Medical Center, Tel Aviv University in Zerifin, Isreal
+Residency Program: Assaf Harofeh Medical Center, Tel Aviv University in Zerifin, Israel

 A conversation with recent graduate Lauren Hubner

 Writer for the Division of Neonatal and Developmental Medicine, Laura Hedli, interviews Lauren Hubner about her fellowship experiences at Stanford.